 Did the reasons that students or their parents reported that they did not fill out the FAFSA vary by student, family, or school characteristics?

 Over the past several years, GEAR UP TN has developed and implemented a college access and success model that has demonstrated growth in the college-going culture in our schools and communities.
 The framework for this model centers on creating a college-going environment that is both sustainable without GEAR UP funding and also collaborative in its approach from both the school’s and community’s perspective.
-This presentation will review GEAR UP TN’s model with a particular focus on the use of community partnerships and school leadership teams to promote sustainability and cultivate a college-going culture.
+This presentation reviewed GEAR UP TN’s model with a particular focus on the use of community partnerships and school leadership teams to promote sustainability and cultivate a college-going culture.

 Community Partnerships: Every GEAR UP TN Collaborative is required to form a community-wide College Access Steering Committee that focuses on project sustainability, resource development, building new partnerships, and expanding a college-going culture in direct-service schools.
 These committees are composed of 10-20 individuals, and they meet 2-4 times per year.
 The individuals come from many different places within the community including K-12, local higher education institutions including technical schools, non-profit organizations, local government offices, businesses and industries, foundations, and student and parent groups.